Jessyjes2003/My_mini_project/README.md

-# My_mini_project
+# Sister_birthday_present
-The project done by me and my team during the 3rd year of my studies.
+The web pages were done to create a fun birthday present on her 18th birthday😍💕